Challenges for Reinforcement Learning in Quantum Circuit Design: Related Work

-\paragraph{\textbf{Error Mitigation}} Finally, there is a last important use of RL in QCO, which is to modify circuit designs such that they become particularly error-robust, so they can be reliably executed on the current noisy quantum computers.
-One would assume that a faulty gate anywhere in a quantum circuit will cause the entire program to fail, but actually it is possible to design gates and circuit structures with a substantially reduced number of locations where a faulty gate can cause such a computational failure.
-Using RL, \citet{Baum.2021} provided an efficient and autonomous framework for the design of an error-robust quantum logic gate set with high fidelity that can compensate for the processes inducing hardware errors on NISQ devices.
-By manipulating a small set of accessible experimental control signals, they were able to provide low-level implementations of new quantum gates based only on measured system responses without any prior knowledge of the particular device model or its underlying error processes, which further underscores the efficacy of the RL paradigm in quantum computing.
-Considering the Qubit Routing Problem as well as Error Mitigation, our approach does not yet take these hardware specific properties into account, but can be easily extended to do so.
-To respect for reduced hardware connectivity in the Qubit Routing Problem, the action space for multi-qubit gates could be reduced to qubits that are directly connected to each other in the hardware topology.
-In regards to Error Mitigation, the state of the RL agent could be changed from state vectors to density matrices in order to model errors occurring, e.g., due to decoherence or imperfect gates.
+To achieve practical effectiveness, quantum circuits must also be designed to accommodate the constraints of existing NISQ hardware.
+Beyond the circuit depth, these constraints include the limited number and connectivity of qubits, the available gate set, and the high susceptibility to errors \citep{Bharti.2022}.
+The qubit routing problem describes the challenge of mapping logical to physical qubits \citep{Childs.2019}, which might not be connected due to experimental limitations.
+SWAP operations are applied to connect pairs, allowing arbitrarily placing two-qubit gates, such as CNOT.
+However, taking the resulting circuit depth into account, this constitutes an NP-hard combinatorial optimization problem \citep{Siraichi.2018}.
+Besides popular approaches such as sorting networks \citep{Steiger.2018}, or proprietary compiler-specific methods, the application of RL operating on the entire circuit has been shown to outperform state-of-the-art methods \cite{Herbert.30.12.2018,Pozzi.2020}.
+Regarding the design of high-fidelity error-tolerant gate sets, compensating for the processes that induce hardware errors on NISQ devices, \citet{Baum.2021} proposed using RL to manipulate a small set of accessible experimental control signals.
+Considering the qubit routing problem and error mitigation, our approach does not yet consider these hardware-specific properties, but it can be easily extended to do so.
+Concerning reduced hardware connectivity, the action space for multi-qubit gates could be reduced to qubits that are directly connected to each other in the hardware topology.
+Regarding Error Mitigation, the state of the RL agent could be changed from state vectors to density matrices to model errors occurring, e.g., due to decoherence or imperfect gates.

+Overall, those applications further underscore the efficacy of RL in quantum computing.
+Yet, most approaches consider RL for specific applications, using specialized discrete gate sets, where the parameters need to be optimized post hoc.